rouskinlab/seismic-rna/src/userdocs/extras/run/mask.rst

-Mask: Define mutations and sections to filter reads and positions
+Mask: Define mutations and regions to filter reads and positions
 --------------------------------------------------------------------------------

 Mask: Input files